graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-07/papers/2024-08-01-rag-vs-long-context.md

 hidden: true
 ---

-[200 words is a rough guide for the length of a summary.
-Feel free to go a fair bit over or under if needs be.
-The editor will fix any issues with images being rendered too wide/narrow etc.
-See README for how to view locally if you wish to (not required.
-Contact CB if this is broken for you.)]

 ### The key idea

-A few sentences outlining why the paper is interesting...

-Add images where appropriate throughout.
-This section should always have at least 1 key figure though.

-*Please use high-res images (zoom in for those screenshots!)*

 This paper from Google DeepMind attempts to answer the question of which is better - long context LLMs (LC) or retrieval augmented generation (RAG)?
-They find that for state-of-the-art LLMs that LC outperforms RAG, albeit at a larger computational cost due to the quadratic complexity of attention.
+For state-of-the-art LLMs they find that LC outperforms RAG, albeit at a larger computational cost due to the quadratic complexity of attention.
 However, they find that for most queries, both RAG and LC generate identical predictions.
 Motivated by this observation, the authors propose a method to route queries to RAG or LC, reducing the cost of inference while maintaining task performance comparable to LC.

 <img src="{{ page.image_dir | append: 'method-comparison.png' | relative_url }}" alt="For several state-of-the-art LLMs, long context outperforms RAG, but routing between the two methods can attain similar performance with a fraction of the cost.">
 <figcaption>Figure 1.
 While long-context LLMs (LC) surpass RAG in long-context understanding, RAG is significantly more cost-efficient.
 Our approach, SELF-ROUTE, combining RAG and LC, achieves comparable performance to LC at a much lower cost.</figcaption>